namith1003/Jurrasic-World-Rogue-Game/README.md

 Item or Actor Name Corresponding Display Character
 --------------------------------------------------

-Stegosaur                 | ‘s’ for baby and ‘S’ for adult Brachiosaur               | ‘b’ for baby and ‘B’ for adult Allosaur                  | ‘a’ for baby and ‘A’ for adult Player                    | ‘@’
+Stegosaur                 - ‘s’ for baby and ‘S’ for adult, Brachiosaur               - ‘b’ for baby and ‘B’ for adult, Allosaur                  - ‘a’ for baby and ‘A’ for adult, Player                    - ‘@’,

-Stegosaur Egg             | ‘o’
+Stegosaur Egg             - ‘o’,
-Brachiosaur Egg           | ‘O’
+Brachiosaur Egg           - ‘O’,
-Allosaur Egg              | ‘0’
+Allosaur Egg              - ‘0’,

-Corpses of all dinosaurs  | ‘X’
+Corpses of all dinosaurs  - ‘X’,

-Lazer Gun                 |  ‘=’
+Lazer Gun                 -  ‘=’,
-Vegetarian Meal Kit       | ‘^’
+Vegetarian Meal Kit       - ‘^’,
-Carnivorous Meal Kit      | ‘%’
+Carnivorous Meal Kit      - ‘%’,
-Fruit                     | ‘f’
+Fruit                     - ‘f’,

-Dirt                      | ‘.’
+Dirt                      - ‘.’,
-Tree                      | ‘+’, ‘t’ age more than 10 and ‘T’ age more than 20 Bush                      | ‘*’
+Tree                      - ‘+’, ‘t’ age more than 10 and ‘T’ age more than 20, Bush                      - ‘*’,

-Wall                      | ‘#’
+Wall                      - ‘#’,
-Vending Machine           | ‘V’
+Vending Machine           - ‘V’,
-Floor                     | ‘_’
+Floor                     - ‘_’.